-Investment Return 7.50% compounded annually.
-Future post-retirement adjustments 1.0% for January, 2019 through January, 2023, then increasing by 0.1% each year up to 1.5% annually.
-Salary Increases Reported salary for prior fiscal year, with new hires annualized, is increased according to the salary increase table shown in the rate table for current fiscal year and annually for each future year.
+Investment 1 Return 7.50% compounded annually.
+Future post- adjustments 1.0% for January, 2019 through January, 2023, then increasing by 0.1% each year up to 1.5% annually.
+Salary Incre rases Reported salary for prior fiscal year, with new hires annualized, is increased according to the salary increase table shown in the rate table for current fiscal year and annually for each future year.
 See table of sample rates.
-Payroll Grow wth 3.00% per year Future Service Members are assumed to earn future service at a full-time rate.
-Mortality: Pre-retirement RP 2014 white collar employee table, male rates set back 6 years and female rates set back 5 years.
+Payroll Grow wth 3.00% per year Future Serve ice Members are assumed to earn future service at a full-time rate.
+Mortality: Pre-retirement RP 2014 white collar employee table, male rates set back 5 years and female rates set back 7 years.
 Generational projection uses the MP-2015 scale.
 Post-retirement RP 2014 white collar annuitant table, male rates set back 3 years and female rates set back 3 years, with further adjustments of the rates.
 Generational projection uses the MP-2015 scale.
 Post-disability RP 2014 disabled retiree mortality, without adjustment Disability Age-related rates based on experience; see table of sample rates.

-Withdrawal Rates vary by service based on actual plan experience, as shown in the rate table.
-Expenses Prior year adminis year payroll. trative expenses expressed as percentage of prior Retirement Age ning at age 55 as shown in rate table.
-Members who ghest assumed retirement age will retire in one year.
-Percentage Married pers and 65% of female members are assumed to be are assumed to have no children.
-Age Difference Females two years younger than males.
-Allowance for Combined Service Annuity liabilities for non-v ed former members are increased by 7.00% and vested former members are increased by 9.00% to ffect of some Participants being eligible for a Annuity.
-Refund of Contributions benefit are assun the to take the larger of their contributions need to take the larger of their contributions needs to the value of their deferred benefit.
-Interest on member contributions Members and former members who are eligible for the money purchase annuity are assumed to receive interest credits equal to the Pre-Retirement interest rate.
-All other members and former members receive the interest crediting rate as specified in statutes.
-Commencement of deferred benefits Members receiving deferred annuities (including current terminated deferred members) are assumed to begin receiving benefits at unreduced retirement age.
-Form of payment Members are assur annuity as follows: ned to elect subsidized joint and survivor form of Males: 10.0% elect 50% J&S option10.0% elect 75% J&S option60.0% elect 100% J&S option20.0% elect Straight Life option Females: 13.5% elect 50% J&S option6.5% elect 75% J&S option35.0% elect 100% J&S option45.0% elect Straight Life option Members eligible f or deferred annuities (including current terminated
+Withdrawal Rates vary by service rate table. e based on actual plan experience, as shown in the Expenses Prior year administr year payroll. rative expenses expressed as percentage of prior Retirement Age ing at age 55 as shown in rate table.
+Members who hest assumed retirement age will retire in one year.
+Percentage Married ers and 65% of female members are assumed to be re assumed to have no children.
+Age Difference Females two years y ounger than males.
+Allowance for Combined Service Annuity liabilities for non-ve d former members are increased by 7.00% and ested former members are increased by 9.00% to fect of some Participants being eligible for a annuity.
+Refund of Contributions benefit are assume drawing after becoming eligible for a deferred ed to take the larger of their contributions terest or the value of their deferred benefit.
+Interest on member contributions purchase annuity are Pre-Retirement inter her members who are eligible for the money e assumed to receive interest credits equal to the rest rate.
+All other members and former members rediting rate as specified in statutes.
+Commencement of deferred benefits deferred annuities (including current terminated are assumed to begin receiving benefits at t age.
+Form of payment Married members and form of annuity as form re assumed to elect subsidized joint and survivor blows: Males: 10.0% elect 50% J&S option10.0% elect 75% J&S option60.0% elect 100% J&S option20.0% elect Straight Life option Females: 13.5% elect 50% J&S option6.5% elect 75% J&S option38.0% elect 100% J&S option42.0% elect Straight Life option Manahana ali aili 1 - f- a defermed energities (in also diago energy to the diago